saltytrain2/DIRTY/README.md

 mv PATH_TO_TRAIN_SHARDS_TAR PATH_TO_DEV_TAR PATH_TO_TEST_TAR PATH_TO_VOCAB_BPE10000 data1/
 ```

 We can now train our own DIRTY model and test its performance.
-Follow the steps outlined under the Quick Start section of the [original README](https://github.com/CMUSTRUDEL/DIRTY/blob/main/README.md)
+Follow the steps starting at the [Train DIRTY section of the original README](https://github.com/CMUSTRUDEL/DIRTY/blob/main/README.md#train-dirty)